John Hay Beith: Early years

 Beith joined Durham School in 1902 as junior science master; he also coached the rugby and boating crews.
 Durham was the model for Marbledown School in his 1936 play Housemaster.
 After four years at Durham, Beith taught for six years at Fettes, as master of one of the lower forms.
 He spent much of his leisure time in writing.
 His first novel, the schoolboy romance Pip (1907), appeared while he was still teaching at the school.
 He used the pen-name Ian Hay to save himself embarrassment in his professional capacity if the book failed.
 He offered the work to a succession of publishing firms, but it was rejected.
 Finally he paid a firm £50 to publish the book.
 Pip was an immediate success, and was still selling forty years later.
 It was a critical as well as a commercial success: The Times Literary Supplement said, "Pip is a restful and cheering book.
 We recommend it earnestly to any one who may be suffering from a glut of the 'feminism' of the current English imitations of Maupassant."
 Beith's cautiously adopted pen name was redundant for its original purpose of camouflage in case of failure, but he decided to stick with it; he remained "Ian Hay" in all his published work thereafter.
 Between 1908 and 1914 he followed Pip with five more novels, characterised by The Times as "of the right stuff and happy-go-lucky, their good feeling saved from insipidity by its seasoning of piquant humour".

 In 1912, Beith resigned from Fettes, to work full-time as an author.
-In April the following year he was chosen as prospective Unionist (i.e. Conservative) candidate for the Kirkaldy Burghs constituency.
+In April the following year he was chosen as prospective Unionist (i.e. Conservative) candidate for the Kirkcaldy Burghs constituency.
 He was unable to contest the seat as there was no general election until 1918, when the Unionists did not oppose the sitting member, a coalition Liberal.